liweinan/jboss-webserver-and-eap-high-availability/HowToUseTomcatVault.md

 tb13:conf weli$ keytool -genseckey -keystore vault.keystore -alias my_vault -storetype jceks -keyalg AES -keysize 128 -storepass my_password123 -keypass my_password123 -validity 730
 ```

 As the command shown above, we have generated a keystore named _vault.keystore_, and set the password of the store to _my\_password123_.
-We also set the password of the generated key pair to _my\_password123_.
+We also generate a key pair with the _alias_ name _my\_vault_, and set the password of this generated key pair to _my\_password123_ (You should use different password for key store and key pair in production environment).

 Please note that I have put the above generated keystore file to _conf_ directory of Tomcat: